 - High School Course Plan – to keep the student on track to graduate, ensuring prerequisites and required courses

 - Students complete lessons and activities to build their portfolio

 - Students can continue to use it after high school

 - Under Resource Links on your high school's website

 Grad Plan Student Led Conference (SLC):

-In the Spring of Grades 9, 10 and 11, students share and discuss their Grad Plan with parents/guardians or another identified supportive adult, facilitated by their teacher.
+In the Spring of Grades 9, 10 and 11 (optional for Grade 12), students share and discuss their Grad Plan with parents/guardians or another identified supportive adult, facilitated by their teacher.